etnwolf/mega/README.md

 - **Security**: Employs `ReentrancyGuard` to prevent reentrancy attacks during distribution.

 ### Purpose
-This contract incentivizes holding `MegaOGs` NFTs by periodically distributing ETN rewards based on NFT ownership.
+This contract incentivizes holding `MegaOGs` NFTs by exposing a public function that distributes ETN rewards based on NFT ownership.

 ---